Solution: Can’t Open Reports in a Microsoft Access Database

 There are times where I use more than one computer at a time.
 To do this I simply use the remote desktop tool that is included with Microsoft Windows.
 What I didn’t know at the time, was using remote desktop tool caused the issue with my Access database

-microsoft access logo 256x256 Solution: Cant Open Reports in a Microsoft Access Database
+Can't Open Reports in Microsoft Access

 Default Printer is Non-Existent